 California Probate Code Section 6122

-Under California Probate Code Section 6122, if you write a will leaving property to your spouse and you get a divorce, any gifts made to him or her will be automatically revoked, unless you were very specific and stated otherwise.
+Under California Probate Code Section 6122, if you write a will leaving property to your spouse and you get a divorce, any gifts made to them will be automatically revoked, unless you were very specific and stated otherwise.
 Even though that’s the law, we do not recommend relying on it because unintended consequences could result.